-The following 3 sections are dedicated to different topics, such as economy, politics, COVID19, tech, international, etc.
+The following 4-5 sections are dedicated to topics about the economy, politics, tech, international, etc.

-The structure of these sections is always the same: title, image, analysis of the news.
-They include many links as well, which is really useful if you want to keep reading about that topic.
+The structure of these sections is always the same: title, image, and news analysis.
+They also include many links, which is really useful if you want to keep reading about that topic.

 All of their emails have 1 or 2 sponsors.
-They are generally business-related companies, such as credit cards, tools, insurances, but I have lately seen more general sponsors like clothing and fitness brands.
+They are generally business-related companies, such as credit cards, tools, and insurance, but I have lately seen more general sponsors like clothing and fitness brands.

-After this, there’re more topics included and, generally, one more sponsor.
+After this, more topics and one more sponsor are included.

 Four or five important business news and a link to keep reading about them on sites like Wall Street Journal, The Verge, BBC, Bloomberg, etc.

-The last sections vary every day, but they generally are business-related quizzes or trivia and bets or recommendations from the Morning Brew team.
+The last sections vary daily, but they are generally business-related quizzes or trivia and bets or recommendations from the Morning Brew team.

 One more time, I recommend you to check their emails yourself here.

-We’re really used to free newsletters and getting access to an infinite amount of content for free.
+We’re used to free newsletters and getting access to an infinite amount of content for free.
 However, people have lately begun to monetize their newsletters.
-Nowadays, there’re many paid publications or free ones who offer exclusive content for some $$.
+Nowadays, there’re many paid publications or free ones that offer exclusive content for some $$.

 Tools like Substack have facilitated this change.
-According to this tool, for example, the newsletter “The Dispatch” which goes all around culture and politics, has thousands of subscribers that pay $10/month.
+According to this tool, for example, the newsletter “The Dispatch” which writes about culture and politics, has thousands of subscribers that pay $10/month.

 So why is Morning Brew free if it sends so many emails and there’s so much work behind each of these?

-Their business model is different, although I wouldn’t be surprised if they introduce a payment gateway for exclusive content someday.
+Their business model is different, although I wouldn’t be surprised if they introduced a payment gateway for exclusive content someday.

-Morning Brew is making money ($13M in 2019!) throughout sponsorships and partnerships.
+Morning Brew is making money ($50M in 2021!) through sponsorships and partnerships.
 Alex, Morning Brew’s CEO, hasn’t disclosed the amount they’re charging per advertisement, but a newsletter of millions of subscribers with an open rate of +40% can easily be charging +$50,000.